-Presence of IgA class antibody to the viral capsid antigen (VCA) of Epstein-Barr virus (EBV) indicates active replication of EBV.
+Presence of IgA class antibody to the viral capsid antigen (VCA) of Epstein-Barr virus (EBV) indicates active EBV replication.

-High levels of IgA class antibody to the VCA supports the clinical diagnosis of nasopharyngeal carcinoma (NPC).
+High levels of IgA class antibody to the VCA support the clinical diagnosis of nasopharyngeal carcinoma (NPC).
 These antibodies are present in 84% of patients with type 2 NPC.

 IgA directed against VCA is positive for type 1 carcinoma in only 16% of cases.